Tom Edwards (footballer, born 1999): Barnsley (loan)

 On 1 September 2022, Edwards returned to England and signed for League One side Barnsley for the 2022–23 season.
 He scored his first goal for the club in a 2–1 defeat to Port Vale in the Round of 32 of the EFL Trophy.
 Edwards suffered a serious knee injury in January 2023 and his loan spell was cut short.

+Huddersfield Town (loan)

+In July 2023, Edwards joined Huddersfield Town on loan for the 2023–24 season.
+Edwards made 13 appearances for the Terriers as they suffered relegation to League One.

+In May 2024, Stoke City confirmed that Edwards would depart the club upon the expiration of his contract having not been offered new terms.

+Salford City

+On 13 July 2024, Edwards joined League Two side Salford City on a two-year deal.

 International career

 Edwards was called up to the England U20 side by Paul Simpson in September 2018 and went on to play in three Under 20 Elite League matches.